 By this, I refer to their sphere of political and societal influence; gaining notoriety through a heady concoction of Whig politics, the liberal arts and sensational socialising.
-Anyone who has seen The Duchess or read Amanda Foreman’s biography will know of the Georgian gossip columns and rumour mill, stirred by the antics of individuals of note who captured the popular imagination.
+Anyone who has seen The Duchess or read Amanda Foreman’s titular biography will know of the Georgian gossip columns and rumour mill, stirred by the antics of individuals of note who captured the popular imagination.
 As a part of the Devonshire House circle, Elizabeth was, in her own right, one such individual.
 Indeed as a mistress of George IV, patroness of Almack’s Assembly Rooms and leading hostess of the era, Lady M can rightly be seen as a woman worth ‘watching’.

-Extravagant wealth, scintillating politics and moral complexity make any study of the 18th century and exciting one and I feel that Lady M gives the reader plenty of detail.
+Extravagant wealth, scintillating politics and moral complexity make any study of the 18th century an exciting one and I feel that Lady M gives the reader plenty of detail.
 Mr Brown’s own investigations were prompted by his connection to English Heritage and research for a book on Whitehall.
 Standing in what he felt to be a particularly feminine ‘costume drama’ interior office, belonging to former Deputy Prime Minister John Whitehall, Brown came to learn that this has formed a part of Lord and Lady Melbourne’s private suite of rooms.
 Naturally, a detour into the life of Lady M ensued.
 Anyone interested in leaders, ambition and a dose of scandal really ought to read the resulting biography and I feel that it’s through titles such as these that we can become more intimately acquainted with what is essentially a sprawling, rhetoric packed era.
-It wasn’t through dates and grand schemes that I became interested in the 18th century, but rather through titillating details – like how Byron called Elizabeth ‘Lady M’ or how she featured as the character of Lady Besford in the Duchess’ novel The Sylph, or visual portrayals such as the aforementioned group portrait and caricatures that we’re still able to see today.
+It wasn’t through dates and grand schemes that I became interested in the 18th century, but rather through tantalising details – like how Byron called Elizabeth ‘Lady M’ or how she featured as the character of Lady Besford in the Duchess’ novel The Sylph, or visual portrayals such as the aforementioned group portrait and caricatures that we’re still able to see today.
 What gets left behind is intriguing – especially since we’ll never quite get to be in a room with someone whose story became history.

 Lady M considers Elizabeth as a hostess, patroness and matriarch of ambition: planting seeds so that her children might, I don’t know, end up as the young Queen Victoria’s favourite Prime Minister.
 That’s right, Lady M was at play long before her son William ‘Lord M’ Lamb!
 Colin Brown traces back through Elizabeth’s headlines to bring us a worthy account of her attitudes, relationships and intelligence – all of which created historical moments akin to the greatest of fictions.
 Anyone with an eye for a story will appreciate this fascinating biography, one where its leading lady mixes and mingles with other 18th century worthies, making the history all the more satisfying and interconnected.
 Happily, Brown’s writing is well-suited to keeping a-pace with such a lively account: balancing a sense of humour with fact, fancy and an accessible, well-read style.
 Chapter One opens with a Marriage of Convenience that puts one in mind of Hogarth and from that moment, you know that we’re in proper Georgian territory.